mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 different weapons in the same turret; for example, having a long range weapon, short range weapon and maybe a defensive weapon.
-Another consideration is balancing between weapons that use power and those that don’t.
-Missiles don’t use power and is a sort of ‘fire and go get a snack’ strategy.
-Tech Level could be a limiting factor in addition to power and cost so you’ll need to carefully consider the best options with what is feasible for you.
+Another consideration is balancing between weapons that use power and those that don't.
+Missiles don't use power and is a sort of 'fire and go get a snack' strategy.
+Tech Level could be a limiting factor in addition to power and cost so you'll need to carefully consider the best options with what is feasible for you.

-Now I get questions like ‘If quad turrets are so good then why isn’t the mighty Imperial Navy using them?’
-Good question and I’m glad you asked.
+Now I get questions like 'If quad turrets are so good then why isn't the mighty Imperial Navy using them?'
+Good question and I'm glad you asked.
 Some years back a successful GeDeCo (General Development Corporation) navy sales rep was singing the praises of the new quad turret.
 As luck would have it, the annual Navy Ship and Armament show